MewsSystems/gitbook-distributor-guide/distributor-api-v1/operations.md

 ## Validate Voucher   <a id="validate-voucher"></a>

-Can be used to deterimne whether a voucher code is valid.
+Can be used to determine whether a voucher code is valid.

 ### Request`[PlatformAddress]/api/distributor/v1/vouchers/validate`   <a id="request-platformaddressapidistributorv1vouchersvalidate"></a>